 Flavours: Mild Vanilla & Rich Chocolate

-As a company, they also seem to have a track record of poor communication, delayed shipping and unfulfilled orders.
-The company has tried address some of this publicly, and have made changes and pledged to be better.
+The company has tried to address some of this publicly, and has made changes and pledged to be better.
 Time will tell.

 What I like

 1. Sizeable tubs.
 30 serving tubs are great so that you don’t have to worry in a while.